The CDC estimates that each year roughly 1 in 6 Americans (or 48 million people) are the victims of foodborne illnesses.

 Keep food out of the temperature danger zone.
-The temperature danger zone is a range of temperatures between 40-140 degrees, where bacteria grows rapidly.
-Do not leave perishable foods in the danger zone for more than 2 hours.
-If 2 hours have passed, it’s time to toss that food.
+The temperature danger zone is a range of temperatures between 40 to 140 degrees, where bacteria grows rapidly.
+Do not leave perishable foods in the danger zone for more than two hours.
+If two hours have passed, it’s time to toss it.
 To keep prepared food items out of this danger zone, use chafing dishes, preheated warming trays, multi-cookers, slow cookers, or toaster ovens to keep food warm.
-Leave cold foods refrigerated until serving and put leftovers away immediately following the meal.
+Leave cold foods refrigerated until it’s time to serve and put leftovers away immediately following the meal.

 Store leftovers.
 Leftover food items that are stored in the refrigerator should be eaten within three to four days or you can store them in the freezer.
-Throw away any leftovers after day four.
+Throw away any leftovers after Day 4.
 When reheating leftovers, they should reach an internal temperature of 165 degrees.

 Wishing you and your loved ones a happy Thanksgiving!